Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 At some point I changed the design so the bed was a bit less high.
 I ended up having to redraw everything!

+![Redrawing the model](/img/re/furnitures/captain_bed/design_redraw.jpg)

 **Drawing the procedural way (where the number of drawers is a parameter for instance) would have been immensely helpful**
-![Redrawing the model](/img/re/furnitures/captain_bed/design_redraw.jpg)

 ### Structure ###
-So the first step was to choose a structure.
+Choosing the structure was amongst the first thing to do, as many other choices depends on it.
 This step was essentially intellectual.

 A bed is a kind of furniture that is under a lot of stress, as it is used 1/3 of the time.
 Bed also has to be rigid, or one person turning in the bed may disturb the other person.
-Because the drawers have to go though and be accessible from either side (in case one side the bed is against a wall), the structure possibility are quite limited after some tries.
+Because the drawers have to go though and be accessible from either side (in case one side of the bed is against a wall), the structure possibility are quite limited after some tries.
 **Help from a guided-design software would have been much welcome**.